Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[8] testing for selection/README.md

 <br/><br/>
 **[8.2] branch-site wise dn/ds**

 Branch-site models (BSA and BSA1) models were used to infer if a gene was evolving under significant positive selection were implemented in codeml, distributed as part of the paml v.4.9j package (Yang, 2007).
-For these models we used the topology of the whole chloroplast genome tree.
+For these models we used the topology of the whole chloroplast genome tree. below is an example for a single branch.

+`codeml M1a_M2a.ctl`

+required control file = `CP-Branch1.Nwk.ctl`

+required alignment file = `rpoC2_26554.phy`

+required tree file = `CP-Branch1.Nwk`

 <br/><br/>
 **References**